14th Annual Festival, February 3 & 4, 2017, in Littleton, CO

 Even though we keep “oldies but goodies” like our Jam Sessions, we seek to provide a unique experience each year.
 For example, in 2013 we introduced the “Band Scramble.”
 So expect some things to be different yet again this year, too!

 To ensure a smooth Festival experience for you, our talented and dedicated Festival Crew works creatively and energetically to plan, host, and stage the Festival.
 Crew members are always available to answer questions and provide guidance—from help tuning your dulcimer to steering you to the right classroom for your workshop.
-You can be involved, too!
-We all know it takes many hands to complete the work and many more to lighten the load.
-Want to help?
-Send us a Contact email.

 We look forward to having you come and enjoy the sweet music with us!